 Data is changing.
 The world of relational databases at times doesn't fit the new world of unstructured or semi-structured data.

-Traditional technologies which at times would require a dedicated resource weeks to setup a environment could be achieved fairly quick with Mongo.
+Traditional technologies which at times would require a dedicated resource weeks to setup a environment could be achieved fairly quick with MongoDB.
 In a certain case, with MongoDB Verizon Wireless was "able to do that in two hours."